Parallel repetition of local simultaneous state discrimination: Local simultaneous state discrimination (LSSD)

 The optimal winning probability can now be obtained by maximizing over all conditional probabilities.
 However, we can restrict this optimization to maximizing over all deterministic strategies, i.e., strategies that can be described by two functions $f \colon \SA \to \SX$ and $g \colon \SB \to \SX$.
 Similarly to shared randomness, Alice and Bob can condition any local randomness on the realization that maximizes their probability of winning.
 Now, the optimal winning probability is given by

 We say that a strategy is \emph{symmetric} if Alice and Bob perform the same local strategy, i.e., if $f = g$.
-In the following theorem, we show that symmetric strategies attain optimal classical values for classical LSSD games.
+In the following theorem, we show that symmetric strategies attain optimal classical values for classical LSSD games (see \cref{sec: proot theorem symmetry} for proof).